British Entertainment History Project: Interviewees

-The interviewees are mainly drawn from professionals in the relevant industries working in the United Kingdom, but also include British professionals who worked abroad.
-Although the archive includes many well-known or major interviewees, the overall emphasis is on reflecting genuine breadth and variety, including those who may not be well known, but who, nevertheless have contributed to, or witnessed, interesting or important productions or simply have a unique story to tell.
-Capturing their reminiscences provides information about, and underpins, the cultural history of Britain's broadcasting and entertainment, whilst also shining a light on employment practices and the wider social history of particular periods.
-The aim is that future historians of the moving image and entertainment industries will have access to extensive personal testimonies from actual participants in these activities.
+The interviewees are drawn from professionals in the United Kingdom, but also include British professionals who worked abroad.
+Although the archive includes many well-known interviewees, the overall emphasis is on reflecting genuine breadth and variety, including those who may not be well known, but who, nevertheless have contributed to, or witnessed, important productions or have a unique story.
+Capturing their reminiscences provides information about the cultural history of Britain's broadcasting and entertainment, whilst also shining a light on employment practices and the social history of particular periods.
+The aim is that future historians of the entertainment industry will have access to testimonies from participants in the film and television industries.

-Interviewees include actors such as Jill Balcon, and Robert Beatty, union officials, director/producers (Lord Richard Attenborough, Bimbi Harris, John Krish), presenters such as Pete Murray and performers such as Kenny Lynch.
-One of the earliest recordings is of an interview with Adolph Simon, a silent newsreel cameraman who worked in 1914.
-In addition there are interviews with veterans such as Earl Cameron CBE and Jack Hollingshead who joined the BBC in 1930.
-Most of the crafts and grades are represented, including major cinematographers such as Freddie Young, Art Directors such as Carmen Dillon, Continuity Girls, and Sound Recordists.